seqan/seqan/manual/source/Tutorial/Alphabets.rst

    Number of bits needed to store a value of type Dna: 2

-The order of a character in the alphabet (i.e. its corresponding natural number) can be retrieved by calling the function :dox:`FiniteOrderedAlphabetConcept#ordValue ordValue`.
+The order of a character in the alphabet (i.e. its corresponding natural number) can be retrieved by calling the function :dox:`FiniteOrderedAlphabetConcept#ordValue`.
 See each specialization's documentation for the ordering of the alphabet's values.

 .. code-block:: cpp